danawoodruff/danawoodruff.github.io/README.md

   </p>
 </figure>
 <h2>Dana's Bio</h2><br>
-<p>Visit and enjoy my GitHub page where you can visit link to projects, read a little about me, my cars, and my pets.
+<p>Visit and enjoy my GitHub page where you can link to my projects, read a little about me, my cars, and my pets.
 There's even a resume!</p>
 <p>Link to GitPage: https://danawoodruff.github.io/</p>
 <br>
 <figure>